boldflight/BibleConverter/test_EPUB/output/gen.md

 ### The Family of Jacob

-[31] When the Lord saw that Leah was unloved, he enabled her to become pregnant while Rachel remained childless.
+[31] When the **Lord** saw that Leah was unloved, he enabled her to become pregnant while Rachel remained childless.
 [32] So Leah became pregnant and gave birth to a son.
-She named him Reuben, for she said, “The Lord has looked with pity on my oppressed condition.
+She named him Reuben, for she said, “The **Lord** has looked with pity on my oppressed condition.
 Surely my husband will love me now.”
 [33] She became pregnant again and had another son.
-She said, “Because the Lord heard that I was unloved, he gave me this one too.”
+She said, “Because the **Lord** heard that I was unloved, he gave me this one too.”
 So she named him Simeon.
 [34] She became pregnant again and had another son.
 She said, “Now this time my husband will show me affection, because I have given birth to three sons for him.”
 That is why he was named Levi.
 [35] She became pregnant again and had another son.
-She said, “This time I will praise the Lord.”
+She said, “This time I will praise the **Lord**.”
 That is why she named him Judah.
 Then she stopped having children.

 ## Chapter 30